mmoayyed/mmoayyed.github.io/_posts/2016-08-02-cas-gitrepo-maint.md

 If you are a CAS deployer and have started your CAS deployment via building directly from source, you **MIGHT* be in trouble.
 Read on.

 ## What does this mean to developers?

+Well, we are simply creating history here.

+Here is the [issue](https://github.com/apereo/cas/issues/1814) tracking this particular task.

+One of the caveats of cleaning up the repository is that the commit log is massaged to rewrite the project history.
+This means that all project activity remains in place along with commit messages, authors and dates yet SHAs will be replaced and regenated as a result of rewriting history.
+This also implies that anyone else with a local clone or fork of the CAS repository will need to either use `git rebase` or create a fresh clone.
+If you fail to do so and manage to `push` again, those files are going to get pushed along with it and the repository will be reset to the state it was in before.
+So nuke your existing clones and forks and start again.

+Note that the cleanup process affects not just `master` but all CAS repository branches, and there are quite a few.
+This means that before you start over with a fresh clone, you will need to make sure lingering branches in your local fork of the CAS repository are either:

+- Safely backed up and stored somewhere else (so they can be reworked later into the fresh clone)
+- Merged into the canonical CAS repository prior to the cleanup effort.

+## How do we do this?

+We are going to follow [this guide](http://stevelorek.com/how-to-shrink-a-git-repository.html).
+Initial experiments seem to prove that repository size will shrink down to about 500MB, which is quite an improvement.

+## When do we do this?

+The cleanup process takes a while to complete, somewhere between 2-4 hours.
+Announcements will follow on the [CAS mailing lists](https://apereo.github.io/cas/Mailing-Lists.html) to give developers a headsup on the individual milestones within the cleanup task.
+Keep an eye out.